How long do I pay child maintenance for?

 What triggers payment of child maintenance?

-- Generally the payment process is started by a “resident parent” seeking child maintenance from a “non-resident parent” (NRP).
+- Generally the payment process is started by a “parent with care” (PWC) seeking child maintenance from a “non-resident parent” (NRP).
 The maintenance clock starts ticking from when the NRP is contacted or, if the Child Maintenance Service (CMS) decides that the NRP has been avoiding being contacted, then the date when they would have been contacted.

 Occasionally the NRP makes the application to the CMS (usually for tactical reasons).
 Here the “clock” starts ticking when the application is made.